Reflection: Skip Dodge

 I was challenged as I met one of the house owners who had polio in his right foot.
 He was up walking around and I thought about how he was so happy despite his condition.
 He kept us company as we dug holes the first day and through out the week he would come by to say hi.
 Seeing him made all my tiredness seem like nothing.

-ithout a translator.
+I learned to communicate with Indian people with and without a translator.
 It’s amazing what just a smile and actions can mean when you can’t speak to one another.
 I also got the opportunity get to know my team mates better even ones I didn’t know at all before going.

 Sunday, March 26, 2006 celebrated my 10th year from becoming a Christ-Follower.
-It was so awesome to be able to share my testimony in the Church Planter’s Churches, India, the country I started out in.
-So many emotions flooded my mind as the day and trip went on.
-Again I felt so unworthy of the life Christ had called me to in America, but how I had recommitted myself to do whatever it is that Christ has called me to do.
+It was so awesome to be able to share my testimony in the Church Planter’s Churches,

-What changed me the most was meeting Murali.
+was meeting Murali.
 Murali was a carefree little 8 year old boy whose smile and character melted my heart.
 When I think about Murali, I am always reminded that the Lord calls us to be child-like and not to worry about what will happen, but to serve Him unconditionally.
 Murali’s smile and character will be with me forever and I gave Murali my bandana as a part of me in hopes that he will realize that I came in the name of Jesus to help him and others of India.

 2 Comments: